jkomar/100-days-of-code/r1-log.md

-## Log of Round 1 of #100DaysOfCode
+## Log of Round 1 of #100DaysOfCode - Jason Komar

 The log of my #100DaysOfCode challenge.
-Started on [Friday, September 18, 2020].
+Started on Friday, September 18, 2020.

 ## Log